Restoring Woodside Green

 Restoring and protecting

-The new funding will allow us to restore 20 hectares of historic parkland by planting 120 trees, including mostly oak, hornbeam and field maple, as well as small numbers of hawthorn, blackthorn, wild cherry, crab apple, black poplar, small and large leaved lime, beech and whitebeam.
+New funding from the People's Postcode Lottery will allow us to restore 20 hectares of historic parkland by planting 120 trees, including mostly oak, hornbeam and field maple, as well as small numbers of hawthorn, blackthorn, wild cherry, crab apple, black poplar, small and large leaved lime, beech and whitebeam.

 We hope to take delivery of the trees in Novemeber 2018, for planting in December, ground conditions permitting.
 The trees will be planted sufficiently far away from roads and buildings to comply with modern standards.